 Supports the client in reframing perspectives

-Shares observations, insights and feelings, without attachment, that have the potential to create new learning for the client
+Shares observations, knowledge, and feelings, without attachment, that have the potential to create new insights for the client

 8. Facilitates Client Growth